Thursday, April 12, 2012

 I have done wintersowing before but never had much success with it.
 I think it's because I used shallow trays (top picture) that dried out too quickly.
 This year I used a soda pop bottle cut in half.

-Posted by Providence Acres Farm at 3:44 AM
+Posted by Sheryl at Providence Acres at 3:44 AM